FIRST-Tech-Challenge/FtcRobotController/TeamCode/project-docs/IMPLEMENTATION_STATUS.md

   and provides `stopAll()`.
 - Required versus optional policy: drive motors are required and fail clearly when absent; intake and vision are optional during early testing and must not disable the drivetrain.
+- Completed Prompt 5: added `DriveSubsystem` and its `DisabledDriveState`, `ManualDriveState`, and `HeadingHoldState` in `common.subsystems.drive`.
+- `DriveSubsystem` owns the drive FSM and depends on `DriveHardware` through its constructor.
+It stores requested forward, strafe, and rotate values; its public request methods select manual, disabled, or heading-hold mode without exposing FSM state manipulation.
+- Mecanum calculations live only in `DriveSubsystem`.
+It applies the standard four-wheel equations, normalizes all four powers when needed, and sends the results through `DriveHardware`.
+- Disabled drive continuously stops the motors.
+Heading hold is an explicit safe manual-drive fallback with no IMU target or correction; IMU heading correction remains deferred.
+- Drive requests made before initialization are stored safely.
+The FSM initializes in disabled mode, and transitions are registered in deterministic order.
 ## Current public APIs
 - `org.firstinspires.ftc.teamcode.core.robot.Subsystem`
   - `initialize()`, `update()`, `stop()`, and `getName()`